A study released today contains a serious warning with it:

 that they modified their food intake in some way

-.
+to lose weight.
 Ok, kinda obvious.
 But you must

 change your eating habits in some way (i.e. fewer